-where the Greek indices run in the $x$ and $y$ directions for which Einstein's sum rule is implied.
-The symmetric compliance matrix $C_{\alpha\beta}$ in Eq. (\ref{eq_LR_gene}) is defined as
+where the Greek indices run in the $x$ and $y$ directions, indicating Einstein's sum rule.
+The symmetric compliance matrix $C_{\alpha\beta}$ in Eq.~(\ref{eq_LR_gene}) is defined as follows:

-The inverse of matrix ${\bf C}$, which we write as ${\bf C}^{-1}$, is the (non-dimensional) rigidity matrix that can be determined from $\Phi$ only.
-Note that the off-diagonal elements of ${\bf C}$ provide the normal tangential coupling, which quantifies the lateral displacement induced by the vertical loading force.
+The inverse of the matrix ${\bf C}$, which we write as ${\bf C}^{-1}$, is the (nondimensional) rigidity matrix that can be determined from $\Phi$ only.
+The off-diagonal elements of ${\bf C}$ provide normal tangential coupling, which quantifies the lateral displacement induced by the vertical loading force.